 BMX races are held on purpose-built outdoor and indoor tracks across the country.
-They can be made of compacted dirt, stone, and tarmacadam and are usually up to 400 metres long and feature a starting hill, banked corners and a variety of jumps.
+They can be made of compacted dirt, stone, and tarmacadam.
+They are usually up to 400 metres long and feature a starting hill, banked corners, and various jumps.

-The Olympic standard track at Manchester's National BMX Centre was remodelled by Clark & Kent to bring it up to top international standard in 2012.
+The Olympic standard track at Manchester's National BMX Centre was remodelled by Clark & Kent to bring it up to top international standards in 2012.